Ministikwan 161

-Ministikwan 161 is an Indian reserve of the Ministikwan Lake Cree Nation in Saskatchewan.
-It is 161 km north-west of North Battleford.
+Ministikwan 161, also known as Island Lake No. 161, is an Indian reserve of the Ministikwan Lake Cree Nation in Saskatchewan.
+The reserve is about 161 km north-west of North Battleford.
+It is adjacent to the Bronson Forest Recreation Site and surrounds most of Ministikwan Lake.

 In the 2016 Canadian Census, it recorded a population of 624 living in 128 of its 150 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 38 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.